Instruments /Accessories / Ordering / Tips / Friends / Selling Your Guitar

 -Cushion the bottom of the guitar box with an inch or two of padding.
 Bubble wrap is best for this, but newspaper will do just fine.
 Lower the guitar case into the box, bottom (wide) end down.

-These should also be available from your nearest shipping supply house as well.
-If you do use them, please do not mix packing beads with newspaper or other recyclables.
+Please do not mix packing beads with newspaper or other recyclables.
 (It's a terrible mess to separate them, so please use one or the other only.)
 If you pack with newspaper, use a broom handle or short stick to tamp the padding down gently and evenly around the guitar case.
 We suggest extra packing on the top (soundboard) side of the guitar case, as it is the most vulnerable area to damage in transit.
 Do not pack too tightly, as your parcel needs a little flexibility to resist damage from compression in transit.
 Before sealing the box, check it by shaking it to make sure the case doesn't rattle around in the box.
 Add more padding if necessary until the case is firmly stabilized.

 Needless to say, stringed instruments must never be shipped without a case.
 Here's why.
 The photo at left is a closeup of a parcel received by us some years ago.
 The parcel handlers managed to pierce the shipping carton (in background) and crush the new hardshell case inside, smashing all 5 wooden plies of the case shell right at the peghead.
 However, the instrument inside, with replacement value of $7500, emerged unscathed.
 Had this instrument been shipped without a hardshell case, the headstock would have snapped like a matchstick, and we'd be sweeping up a nicely lacquered pile of kindling.